 Upon completion of this course, you should be able to do the following:

 - Examine and interpret the history and importance of Catholic health care including major theological and scriptural foundations.

-- Recognize and relate the history and importance of mission integration and how it guides a Catholic health care organization.
+- Describe the history and importance of mission integration and how it guides a Catholic health care organization.